1. North Creek

 8. Glens Falls

 Hometown USA pretty much says it all!
 Just off the Adirondack Northway sits the former bustling industrial city of Glens Falls.
 Now more of an arts, fine dining and boutique shopping community, it is perfectly situated for guests to take advantage of great recreational opportunities, as well.
-Take up residence at the grand Queensbury Hotel, where you'll find yourself walking distance from great shopping and dining options.
+Take up residence at the grand Queensbury Hotel, where you'll find yourself walking distance from great shopping and dining options, including dining in a heated igloo.
 Or, pack up the car for a short drive up to West Mountain Ski Center for a day of shredding and tubing.
 Once the whole family is sufficiently exhausted, head back to The Queensbury for some delightful outdoor winter dining at Park26!
 These charming igloos will keep you toasty as you observe goings-on along the city streets while sampling all the delights from the menu.
 Afterward, step out and enjoy that nightlife!

 9. Brant Lake